bugerset/FedDyn_Simulation/README.md

 Sheets로 내보내기

 Implementation Details
-FedDyn Loss Function
-Each client minimizes a local loss that includes a linear term and a quadratic proximal term:

-L
-total
-​
- =L
-task
-​
- −⟨g
-k
-​
- ,θ⟩+
-2
-α
-​
- ∥θ−θ
-k
-t
-​
- ∥
-2

-where g
-k
-​
-  is the local gradient state and θ k t
-​
-  is the previous global model.

 BatchNorm Handling
 To ensure model stability, the server updates the global model by applying the FedDyn correction only to learnable parameters (weights and biases), while performing simple averaging for BatchNorm buffers (running_mean, running_var).